 - Loss of condition, especially a dull coat

 Are there natural ways to prevent my horse getting worms?

 In recent years parasites have increased their resistance to anthelmintics (the active ingredient in worming products) so many people opt to reduce or even prevent the risk of worms instead of worming.
 This might sound impossible but is actually easier (and more effective) than you might think.

 - Remove droppings every day – If you clear droppings from the paddock every day it’ll prevent larvae from hatching and then being ingested by your horse while he’s grazing.
 As an added bonus this will help to reduce the number of flies in the summer as well.

 - Use a hay net or rack – Feeding hay off of the ground will help to keep it free from larvae.

-- Faecal egg count (or FEC) – Some horses will carry more eggs than others.
+- Fecal egg count (or FEC) – Some horses will carry more eggs than others.
 Counting the number of eggs in each horse’s droppings will help to establish which horses need to be wormed and which don’t.
 Worming only those horses will not only help to reduce the chance of infection it’ll also increase the effectiveness of the wormer.
-Horses with 200 or more eggs per gram (epg) are considered to have a large number and need worming.
-A recent survey discovered that around 90% of faecal egg counts where below 200 epg, so therefore didn’t need worming.
+Horses with 200 or more eggs per gram (EPG) are considered to have a large number and need worming.
+A recent survey discovered that around 90% of fecal egg counts were below 200 EPG, so, therefore, didn’t need worming.

 - Rotate paddocks – If you have access to more than one paddock try to switch which one you use regularly, every 3-6 months is fine.
 Doing this means that most of the larvae will be killed off by the extremes of temperatures during the summer and winter.
 If you only have one paddock then consider fencing half of it off and then rotate between the two halves.